It may be the Sunshine State, but it rains in Florida every now and then. It’s a little humid sometimes too…

 There are a couple of essential things to know about Drylok:

-- The walls should be clean and dry to the touch before you start painting.
+- The walls should be clean and dry before you start painting.

 - Drylok will adhere to latex or oil-based paints, but it loses its water resistance due to the nature of those types of paint.